scikit-learn

 Importing

 Working with sklearn will require us to create a KFold object that is an iterator.
-This object will instruct how many partitions to create, specified by the n_folds
+This object will instruct how many partitions to create, specified by the n_folds argument; whether to shuffle the observations; and if so then what is the seed parameter for the random_state.

 from sklearn.model_selection import KFold